cengizozel/InvestyaMoney/README.md

 # InvestyaMoney

-This is a website where I add what I learn about investing and finance.
+As I read and learn more about investing and finance, this website is where I store what I learn.